Oxeye Daisy or Dog Daisy (Leucanthemum vulgare).

 Photosynthetic Pathway.
 Oxeye Daisy is a C3 weed.

-Flower: The flower heads of Leucanthemum vulgare have 15 to 35 white petals and a yellow button shaped centre up to 5 cm across.
-It flowers from the late Spring to the early Summer.
+Flower: The flowers of Leucanthemum vulgare have 15 to 35 white petals.
+These surround a yellow button shaped centre up to 5 cm across.
+It flowers from late Spring to the early Summer.

 Height: Dog Daisy grows up to 1 m tall.

-Leaf length: The basal leaves of Oxeeye Daisy are 4 to 15 cm long.
-The leaves shorten towards the top of the plant, with the upper leaves only being 7.5 cm long.
+Leaf length: The basal leaves of the Oxeeye Daisy are 4 to 15 cm long.
+The leaves are shorter towards the top of the plant, and are only 7.5 cm long.

-Temperatures of 25°C are ideal for Oxeye Daisy germination.
+- Temperatures of 25°C are ideal for Oxeye Daisies germination.

-Comments: When crushed it has a strong sour smell.
+Comments: When you crush Dog Daisy it has a strong sour smell.

-Habitat: You find Oxeye Daisy in disturbed areas like roadsides, and waste areas.
-It favours moist, loamy soils, and high nutrient levels.
+Habitat: You find Oxeye Daisy in disturbed soils on roadsides, and waste areas.
+It favours moist, loamy soils with high nutrient levels.

 How to Remove Oxeye Daisy from your Lawn.